Where can I purchase tickets?

 Can I bring a picnic?

 Food and beverages may be brought to performances at the Deer Valley Resort.
 In addition, a full concession stand is available at the venue.
 Flames of any kind are not allowed on the hill, so please BBQ your food before you arrive at the performance.
 Large coolers are not allowed in the reserved section.
-No food or beverages are permitted at performances at St. Mary's Church or Temple Har Shalom.
+No food or beverages are permitted at performances at St. Mary’s Church, but concessions are available during intermission.

 Are concessions available?